 “On your left,” nine year old Megan shouts as politely as possible while simultaneously ringing her bike bell a few times as a warning.

 I’ve been taking care of this little girl (and her two older sisters) since before she could ride a bike.
 It makes me one proud nanny to watch her confidently and responsibly cruise the bike paths around her neighborhood.
 You can usually find us riding together as often as possible during the summer months, so long as camp schedules and soccer practice permits.
-Our favorite bike path, by far, is the one that loops around Lake Calhoun, just two blocks from her house.
+Our favorite bike path, by far, is the one that loops around Lake Calhoun, also known as Bde Maka Ska, just two blocks from her house.
 Whether it’s to ride our bikes just to feel the wind through our helmets, or we have a destination in mind, we always have a good time when we’re riding around Lake Calhoun.

 A favorite stop for us has always been Tin Fish.
 In the eight years I have nannied for Megan and her big sisters, we have made plenty of stops for lunches or a quick ice cream treat.
 Tin Fish is known for their fresh, delicious fish tacos.
 You don’t want to miss out on one their many varieties.
 No worries if your kids aren’t into seafood cuisine.
 They have your standard chicken strip basket with fries, along with a few other sure-to-please kid menu items.
 The lines can be long on a sunny day, but thankfully they have you covered with a fun selection of games for the kiddos to play while you await your food’s arrival.
 I am hard pressed to think of a dining view more beautiful than one from the shores of Lake Calhoun.
 Be sure to snag one of their oversized adirondack chairs.
 Sink into it and watch the world go by…if those kids let you.